Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year with full coverage.
-Comprehensive insurance costs around $306, collision costs $506, and liability is estimated at $398.
-Liability-only insurance costs approximately $460 a year, with high-risk driver insurance costing $2,950 or more.
-Teenage drivers pay the highest rates at $5,078 a year or more.
+U.S. average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage.
+Comprehensive insurance costs around $306 a year, collision insurance costs $506, and liability insurance costs around $398.
+Buying just liability costs as low as $460 a year, and insurance for high-risk drivers costs $2,950 or more.
+Teenage drivers pay the highest rates at up to $5,078 a year.

 Average premium for full coverage: $1,368